-The word yoga has its verbal root as Yuj in Samskrta (Sanskrit) , which means union Yujyate arena iti Yogah – it refers to the union of individual self – Jīvātmā with the universal self – Paramātmā.
+The word yoga has its verbal root as Yuj in Samskrta (Sanskrit) , which means union Yujyate arena iti Yogah – it refers to the union of individual Self / consciousness – Jīvātmā with the universal Self / consciousness – Paramātmā.
 It typically means integration of mind, body & soul.
 The ultimate aim of yoga practice is to create balance between body and mind and to attain self-realization <enlightenment / liberation / kaivalya / samadhi / moksha / nirvana>.

 History of YOGA: